Skip Breadcrumb Links

 To be eligible for regular benefits, you must:

 - Have worked the required number of hours in your area.
 You must have worked these hours within the last year.
 This number is usually 420-700 hours, but it depends on the unemployment rate in your area.
-If you are working for the first time, you might need to have 910 hours.
-Find how many work hours you require in your area.
+Find out how many work hours you require in your area.

 - Have paid into the EI program.
 Normally, your employer deducts an EI amount from your paycheque.
 This is how you pay into the EI program.